HankB/avg-reading/README.md

-# avg_temp
+# avg-reading

-Publish average temperature of stream of instantaneous readings.
+Publish average value of stream of instantaneous readings.

 Subscribe to an MQTT topic that monitors temperature (e.g. refrigerator temperature) and republish a moving average.
+Potential other use is average energy usage for appliances.

 ## Motivation

 Normal temperature variation makes it difficult to set an alarm from instantaneous readings.
+Energy readings tend to be on/off of stair step (during defrost cycle.)

 ## Background